 The provider had implemented systems to assess, monitor and manage risks to patient safety.
-The systems for managing risks associated with recruitment, medical emergency equipment, and management of sharps injuries needed improving.

 The practice's health and safety policies, procedures and risk assessments were reviewed regularly to help manage potential risk.
 The provider had current employer's liability insurance.

 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
 A sharps risk assessment had been undertaken and was updated annually.
-The sharps management protocol did not have details of where staff could access medical help in event of a sharps injury.
-We were sent evidence this was added to the protocol following the inspection.

 The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.
-We found one member of staff had evidence of three vaccinations against Hepatitis B in their staff file, but not actually of their immune status.
-We were assured this information was available and this was later sent to us.

 Staff had completed sepsis awareness training.
+Sepsis prompts for staff and patient information posters were displayed throughout the practice.
 This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.

-Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
+Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support every year.

 Emergency equipment and medicines were available as described in recognised guidance.
-The glucagon medicine (used for a diabetic emergency) was stored in the fridge, but there was no method of ensuring the temperature was monitored.
-One size of oropharyngeal airways (used to secure the airway) was not available.
-Following the inspection, we received confirmation that replacement glucagon and the missing airways were ordered.
 We found staff kept records of their checks of these to make sure these were available, within their expiry date, and in working order.
-We discussed the need to make this process more robust.

-A dental nurse worked with the dentists and the dental hygiene therapist when they treated patients in line with General Dental Council (GDC) Standards for the Dental Team.
+A dental nurse worked with the dentists and the dental hygienists when they treated patients in line with General Dental Council Standards for the Dental Team..